This post may contain affiliate links. Read the full disclosure

 Day 1 – Perth To Geraldton

-Leave Perth in the morning of your first day, and make your way north towards Geraldton for your first overnight stop.
+Leave Perth in the morning of your first day, and make your way north on the Brand Highway towards Geraldton for your first overnight stop.
 This first stop will take around four and a half hours.

 Depending on what time you leave Perth, you can either stop for lunch along the way or wait until you arrive in Geraldton.